max4211/simulation/README.md

 Features implemented:

 - Simulation
-    - Allow different arrangements of neighbors (hexagonal)
+    - Allow different arrangements of neighbors (hexagonal, with opportunity for more to be added)
-    - Allow different kind of grid eges (finite and toroidal)
+    - Allow different kind of grid edges (finite and toroidal with opportunity for more to be added)
 - Configuration
     - Error checking
         - Incorrect file/simulation or non existent simulation deprecate load, prompted for new file